aguilarcarboni/eleven/readme.md

 ### Description

-Eleven is a programming language made by Andres Aguilar for CS 1412.
+Eleven is an inrerpreted programming language.

-This programming language combines the ease of use of Python with the functionality of C, since it can take advantage of pointers (strings).
+Eleven combines the ease of use of Python with the functionality of C, since it can take advantage of pointers (strings).

 ### Installation and usage